willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 produce considerably different attention maps, we quantify this using L2-jitter showing that this is the case for spatial network stream trained on UCF101.

-In [@sec] we performed an analysis of the quality of generated attention maps by comparing the attention map peak to centre of gaze acting a proxy variable for the action centre.
-We reported the distribution of distances for each network stream and EBP type, also providing a further breakdown by clip location.
+In [@sec:] we performed an analysis of the quality of generated attention maps by comparing the attention map peak to centre of gaze acting a proxy variable for the action location.
+We reported the distribution of distances for each network stream and EBP type, also providing a further breakdown by clip location for BEOID.